+1992; van Wynsberghe 2013).
 To sum, this paper has taken up the specific case of speculative nanotechnology as a means to illustrate the relationship between the media coverage of nanotechnology and the academic scholarship on the topic.
 The Italian nanoindustry, because of its relatively small size and more recent birth, provides a novel, and unambiguous illustration for how the media coverage of nanotechnology changes before and after 2012, both in quantity and subject.

-Although this paper has failed to come to any conclusive results, some preliminary points can be supported.
-Firstly, speculation on future technology, contrary to academic nanotechnologies, is not a fruitless endeavor.
+Speculation on future technology, contrary to academic nanotechnologies, is not a fruitless endeavour.
 Similar research is currently being conducted in equally speculative fields of advanced artificial intelligence and biotechnology, and for a good reason (i.e., Armstrong, Bostrom, and Shulman 2016; Barrett and Baum 2017; S. D. Baum 2016; Etzioni and Etzioni 2016; Wiltshire 2015).
 Further research should seek to determine active ways to reinvigorate nanoethics, either in an ad hoc fashion or by informing a potential path from examples in the fields of speculative artificial intelligence research.